 Fort Washakie is a very small town located in the state of Wyoming.
 With a population of 1,650 people and just one neighborhood, Fort Washakie is the 39th largest community in Wyoming.

-Fort Washakie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fort Washakie is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Fort Washakie who work in office and administrative support (10.50%), teaching (9.66%), and law enforcement and fire fighting (9.03%).
+Unlike some towns, Fort Washakie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Washakie are a mix of both white- and blue-collar jobs.
+Overall, Fort Washakie is a town of service providers, professionals, and managers.
+There are especially a lot of people living in Fort Washakie who work in food service (10.66%), maintenance occupations (9.48%), and management occupations (9.00%).

-The per capita income in Fort Washakie in 2022 was $17,814, which is low income relative to Wyoming and the nation.
-This equates to an annual income of $71,256 for a family of four.
+The per capita income in Fort Washakie in 2022 was $17,701, which is low income relative to Wyoming and the nation.
+This equates to an annual income of $70,804 for a family of four.
 However, Fort Washakie contains both very wealthy and poor people as well.
+Fort Washakie also has one of the higher rates of people living in poverty in the nation, with 31.19% of its population below the federal poverty line.

 The people who call Fort Washakie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Washakie residents report their race to be Native American, followed by White.
-Important ancestries of people in Fort Washakie include German, Irish, Swedish, Italian, and English.
+Important ancestries of people in Fort Washakie include German, Italian, English, Swedish, and Irish.

 The most common language spoken in Fort Washakie is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Native American languages and Spanish.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.